Blanes, Lloret de Mar &

 Costa Brava South has the advantage (or disadvantage, depending on your point of view) of being the most easily accessible part of the Costa Brava from the Catalan capital, Barcelona, not only because of its southern location but also because there is a railway line that runs along the coast from Barcelona to Blanes – the first in Catalunya, and, indeed, all of Spain!

 Once in Blanes, visitors can easily hop on a local bus that connects the three towns.
-If you enjoy a good walk, then why not walk along the gorgeous Costa Brava coastal trail known as the Camino de Ronda?
+If you’re in for a good walk, then why not walk along the gorgeous Costa Brava coastal trail, known as the Camino de Ronda?
 In total, it should take you about 6 hours to walk from Tossa de Mar along the coast to Blanes, via Lloret, but of course, you don’t have to do it all in one go!
-All three towns are in the comarca (county) of La Selva, the southernmost not only on La Costa Brava but also in the Province of Girona.
+All three towns are in the comarca (county) of La Selva, the southernmost not only on La Costa Brava but also in the Provincia de Girona.

 Blanes

-Nowadays, Blanes is a town of about 38,000 inhabitants, famous for its multiple events and activities throughout the year, most notably its Festa Major de Santa Anna and the International Fireworks Competition that take place during it.
+Nowadays, Blanes is a town of approximately 39,000 inhabitants, renowned for its numerous events and activities throughout the year, most notably its Festa Major de Santa Anna and the International Fireworks Competition, which takes place as part of the festivities.

-It is also known for its Marimurta Botanic Gardens just north of the port, and the much larger Pinya de Rosa Gardens just to the north of that again, famous for its 7,000+ species of cactus.
+It is also known for its Marimurta Botanic Gardens, located just north of the port, and the much larger Pinya de Rosa Gardens, situated nearby, famous for their 7,000+ species of cacti.
 The 11-hectare Marimurta Botanic Gardens were founded in 1924 by German entrepreneur and naturalist Carl Faustare and are regarded as amongst the most beautiful in the Mediterranean.
-Of the 11 hectares, four were designed with three carefully planned thematic areas: subtropical, temperate and Mediterranean.
-The other 7 hectares are a pine forest offering walking routes that lead through a varied landscape of cork oaks, holm oaks and myrtle bushes.
-The name ‘Marimurtra’ is a combination of ‘mar’ (sea) and ‘murtra’ (myrtle).
+Of the 11 hectares, four were designed with three carefully planned thematic areas: subtropical, temperate, and Mediterranean.
+The other 7 hectares comprise a pine forest, offering walking routes that lead through a varied landscape of cork oaks, holm oaks, and myrtle bushes.
+The name Marimurtra is a combination of “mar” (meaning sea) and “murtra” (meaning myrtle).

 The famous seafront of Lloret de Mar